 Internet Of Things Security

 If you are building an Internet Of Things (IoT) device then you are likely extending your network to a much wider audience.
 For example, you may be deploying a light bulb device that connects to a home hub.
 The home hub then reports back some status information or commands back to a web service you have made.
 The web service then passes some information back to your CRM system.
 It is possible to draw a straight line of communication from the users’ homes to your CRM system.
-Cyber attacks often begin with malicious software taking control of a “soft” target such as an IoT device and then using that target to leap frog on to other systems.
+Cyber-attacks often begin with malicious software taking control of a “soft” target such as an IoT device and then using that target to leap frog on to other systems.

 The Perimeter Has Gone

 In the good old days, network security was a lot simpler.
 A network perimeter was established and secured.
 DMZs (a tightly controlled network perimeter for exposing services) were used to store services that were externally accessed or VPNs were used for well-known users to tunnel into the network to access restricted resources.
-The expansion of IoT devices means that the network perimeter no longer exists as a simple line.
+The expansion of Internet of Things solutions and devices means that the network perimeter no longer exists as a simple line.
 Obviously, cloud hosting and DMZs can still be used to mitigate some of the risks, but nevertheless, IoT devices are deployed outside the secure network and are open to tampering and reverse engineering.

 Multiple layers of security are required on your IoT devices as they represent the edge of the network and the starting point for an attacker.
 There are two types of security to consider here: authenticating the device and authenticating the user.